JetBrains-Research/commit_message_generation/README.md

     * comprehensive metrics for all our experiments;
     * implementations of frequent filters from CMG research;
     * and other details mentioned in the paper!

-> :construction: Work in progress, some links are currently unavailable.

 ## How to use